Eilish Cleary: Post-termination career

-In February 2016, shortly after the settlement announcement, Cleary registered the Dr. Eilish Cleary Professional Corporation.
-Her occupation was listed as "physician" by Service New Brunswick documents at the time.
-Later that month, the federal government hired Cleary as a federal public health adviser.
+In February 2016, shortly after the settlement announcement, Cleary entered private practice and was hired by the federal government as a public health advisor.

 Cleary spent time working in the public health sectors of other provinces and as a physician.
 In May 2018, she called for the government to better handle flooding after a large flood that occurred along the Saint John River and stated that "the need for strong environmental impact assessments and watershed protection is important because looking at contamination of river water after the fact is a heartbreaking situation for people, with a lot of damage done".
 In July 2018, Following the legalization of recreational cannabis, Cleary wrote a commentary piece for The Daily Gleaner in which she expressed her concerns about the potential health risks regarding the marketing and advertising of cannabis.
 In October 2021, she criticized the province's handling of the COVID-19 pandemic due to the amount of restrictions removed, having argued that "vaccination rates remained too low among health care and long-term care workers, teachers and school staff".
 In 2022, she was hired as the acting Chief Public Health Officer on Prince Edward Island.